Prathamesh-Verlekar/US-Permanent-Visas-Analysis/README.md

 # Big-Data-Architecture-and-Governance

 ## Project Objective
-1)To clean and validate the data extracted from USCIS website 2)Create a data model based on the dataset
+1)To clean and validate the data extracted from USCIS website/ 2)Create a data model based on the dataset
 3)Create a database in Neo4j and load the data using Cypher queries 4)Create a data pipeline for connecting Neo4j to Python